Borra Caves: Formation

 The Gosthani River, which originates from these caves and flows between the solidified stalactites and stalagmites in the karstic limestones formation, is the cause for the development of the odd shapes of structures.
 Water percolating from the roof of the caves dissolve limestone and trickle drop by drop to form stalactites at the roof of the cave and then dripping down to the ground form stalagmites.
-These deposits have developed into interesting forms and structures inside the caves such as Shiva–Parvati, Mother–Child, Rishi's beard, human brain, mushrooms, crocodile, temple, church, etc. These shapes have captured the imagination of tourists, while some have been given religious interpretations.
+These deposits have developed into interesting forms and structures inside the caves such as Shiva–Parvati, Mother–Child, Rishi's beard, human brain, mushrooms, crocodile, temple, etc. These shapes have captured the imagination of tourists, while some have been given religious interpretations.

 Formations in the caves

 The caves are deep and totally aphotic.
 There is an area in the caves with limited light penetration.
 The stalactites seen in the caves are about 0.1 to 3.5 m in length while the stalagmites are 1.2 m long and columns are 6 m in height and 0.75 m in width.
 The height of the cave is 12 m and the length is about 200 m.
 The average temperature of the inner cave wall is reported to be about 16 C. Sulfur springs discharge into the cave passages causing corrosion of limestone.
 The spring waters display floating mucus-like biofilms.

 These are thick orange microbial mats (2.5 to 3 cm thick) with patches of yellow biofilms extending 3 m from the aphotic deep cave orifice.

 While the caves are basically limestone formations, the area surrounding these are of mica formations which are prospected for precious stones like rubies.

 Archeological artifacts (Paleolithic implements) have been found in the caves.
-The excavations carried out in the caves by the archeologists of the Andhra University, have unearthed stone tools of middle Paleolithic culture dating back 30,000 to 50,000 years, which confirm human habitation.
+The excavations carried out in the caves by the archeologists of the Andhra University, have unearthed stone tools of Middle Paleolithic culture dating back 30,000 to 50,000 years, which confirm human habitation.